fjc-oai/pbag/newsfeed/README.md

    1. [ ] Spawm multiple post service as processed in the same host
    2. [ ] Spawm multiple post services across hosts

+[TODO] check all the servers are up at the init time

 ![multiple post service same host](image-1.png)

 ## 6. Scale up TBD